Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

-For this analysis, we restrict our sample of enrollees to workers who are also observed to have been enrolled in WIA training within two years of layoff (we refer to this group as ``WIA enrollees'').
-We identify 8,771 WIA trainees within our enrollee sample of almost 71,000 workers.\footnote{We observe an additional 18,070 WIA trainees in our analysis sample who do not enroll in a public two-year postsecondary institution, which occurs because WIA training may take place at employers, private/online schools, or other institutions not captured in our data.
-In \citet{Fortsonetal2017}, 24 percent of a nationally representative sample of WIA trainees assigned to the ``full WIA'' arm of the WIA Gold Standard Evaluation enrolled in two-year community colleges; the analogous number in our setting is 19 percent.} WIA enrollees differ in characteristics from our overall enrollee sample.
-As shown in Appendix Table \ref{tab:wia_chars}, more than half of WIA enrollees are formerly manufacturing workers, compared with 29 percent for the main analysis sample.
+Appendix Table \ref{tab:wia_chars} shows that WIA enrollees differ in characteristics from our overall enrollee sample.
+More than half of WIA enrollees are formerly manufacturing workers, compared with 29 percent for the main analysis sample.
 They are also older and have higher earnings prior to layoff.
-In terms of schooling characteristics, WIA enrollees are more likely to enroll in technical centers (45 percent versus 15 percent for the main sample), and are enrolled longer (5.2 versus 4.5 quarters).
-Finally, WIA enrollees are more likely to obtain a credential (58 percent versus 26 percent), mostly at the associate and sub-associate levels.
+In terms of schooling characteristics, WIA enrollees are more likely to enroll in technical centers (45 percent versus 15 percent for the main sample), are enrolled longer (5.2 versus 4.5 quarters), and are more likely to obtain a credential (58 percent versus 26 percent).

-Using this sample of WIA enrollees and the non-enrollees from our main analysis sample, we implement the matching estimator discussed in Section \ref{subsec:Matching-Specification} with some adjustments for the relatively small number of WIA enrollees.
-Instead of exactly matching on claim quarter, gender, and sector, we simply require enrollees be matched with non-enrollees who were laid off within the same year and are of the same gender (we drop 459 enrollees that violate our overlap thresholds), and add claim quarter and sector dummies to the propensity score model.